Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation: Abstract

 \section{Abstract}

 We examine published arguments which suggest that the Riemann Hypothesis may not be true.
 In each case we provide evidence to explain why the claimed argument does not provide a good reason to doubt the Riemann Hypothesis.
-The evidence we cite involves a mixture of theorems in analytic number theory, theorems in random matrix theory, and illustrative examples involving the characteristic polynomials of random unitary matrices.
+The evidence we cite involves a mixture of theorems in analytic number theory, theorems in random matrix theory, and illustrative examples involving the characteristic polynomials of large random unitary matrices.
 Similar evidence is provided for four mistaken notions which appear repeatedly in the literature concerning computations of the zeta-function.
 A fundamental question which underlies some of the arguments is: what does the graph of the Riemann zeta-function look like in a neighborhood of its largest values?
-We explore that question in detail and provide a survey of results on the relationship between L-functions and the characteristic polynomials of random matrices.
-We highlight the key role played by the emergent phenomenon of carrier waves, which arise from fluctuations in the density of zeros. \footnote{MSC2020: 11M26, 11M50 }
+We explore that question in detail and provide a survey of results on the relationship between \(L\)-functions and the characteristic polynomials of random matrices.
+We highlight the key role played by the emergent phenomenon of carrier waves, which arise from fluctuations in the density of zeros.
+The main point of this paper is that it is possible to understand some aspects of the zeta function at large heights, but the computational evidence is misleading. \footnote{MSC2020: 11M26, 11M50 }

-\typeout{************************************************} \typeout{Section 1 Introduction} \typeout{************************************************} \begin{sectionptx}{Introduction}{}{Introduction}{}{}{x:section:intro} Should one believe the Riemann Hypothesis (RH)?
+\typeout{************************************************} \typeout{Section 1 Introduction} \typeout{************************************************} \begin{sectionptx}{Section}{Introduction}{}{Introduction}{}{}{intro} Should one believe the Riemann Hypothesis (RH)?
 Since it is a conjecture with no proposed roadmap to prove it, one point of view is that it should neither be believed nor disbelieved.
 Yet many mathematicians have an opinion, presumably backed up by logical reasoning.

 Here we consider all published arguments for doubting~RH.
-A paper of Ivić~[\hyperlink{x:biblio:Iv1}{{\xreffont 53}}, \hyperlink{x:biblio:Iv2}{{\xreffont 54}}] lists 4 reasons, and a paper of Blanc~\hyperlink{x:biblio:Blanc1}{[{\xreffont 10}]} provides a 5th reason.
+A paper of Ivić~[\hyperlink{Iv1}{{\xreffont 72}}, \hyperlink{Iv2}{{\xreffont 73}}] lists 4 reasons, and a paper of Blanc~\hyperlink{Blanc1}{[{\xreffont 18}]} provides a 5th reason.
 Three of those reasons involve speculation about the distribution of zeros and their relationship to the value distribution of the \(\zeta\)-function.
-A fundamental question is: what does the \(\zeta\)-function look like in a neighborhood of its largest values?
-The majority of this paper is a survey of prior results, which lead to an answer to that question.
+The fundamental question there is: what does the \(\zeta\)-function look like in a neighborhood of its largest values?
+The majority of this paper is a survey of prior results, and speculations and heuristics based on those results, which lead to an answer to that question.